 It’s kind of a misnomer to say that this post is about their wedding.
-It’s really about the week leading UP TO the wedding, a brief little bit about the wedding itself, then back to festivities again.
+It’s really about the week leading UP TO the wedding, a brief little bit about the wedding itself (where I speak about flaunting the Wooden Jewelry by Urban Designer), then back to festivities again.
 Sorry PJ.
 (To be fair, that is exactly how we scheduled our own wedding!).

 So we started off on a less than great foot.
 After months of no nausea, I apparently decided that the morning before our train’s departure was a great time to throw up for no reason.

 Yay!
 Thankfully, Peter bought a “back-up” ticket on Southwest, just in case I still wasn’t feeling well the next day (it was the same flight my parents were booked on).
 I am SOOOOO glad he did because I was not feeling great and I was able to catch up with Peter and Emmie on board the train in Reno, miss the miserable sleeping parts, and only get the lovely train/daytime parts!

 Emmie had a quick moment to give Gigi a big squeezie hug as I loaded my luggage on and found my seat.

 The Sierras were lovely.
 Here’s Donner Lake as we passed along the other side.
 It was fun getting to see familiar sights from unfamiliar angles.